Hakeemog/regtech/README.md

 ## Additional Information
 Scaling: The EKS cluster is set up with autoscaling enabled via the Cluster Autoscaler module.

+# Security Measures (Deliverable 2)
+1. Private and Public Subnets
+- Private Subnets: Only accessible via internal networking and NAT Gateway for outbound internet access.
+These subnets are designed to host sensitive resources like the EKS worker nodes.
+- Public Subnets: These are exposed to the internet and are used for resources like the EKS control plane or load balancers.
+2. NAT Gateway
+- A single NAT Gateway is enabled to route outbound traffic from the private subnets to the internet, enhancing security by limiting direct internet exposure of private resources.
+3. Security Groups
+- EKS worker nodes are secured with specific ingress rules to allow traffic from the EKS control plane only on certain ports, such as port 15017 for Istio webhooks.
+4. DNS Support and Hostnames
+- DNS support and hostnames are enabled within the VPC, which facilitates communication between resources using domain names rather than IP addresses, improving manageability.
+5. IAM Roles for Service Accounts (IRSA)
+- IRSA is enabled for the EKS cluster, allowing the Kubernetes pods to assume IAM roles securely, which minimizes the need for providing long-lived AWS credentials in the application code.
+6. Cluster Endpoint Access Control
+- The EKS cluster is configured with private access to ensure sensitive management operations can only be performed within the VPC.
+- Public access is allowed for specific operations, but private access remains the primary control.
+7. Tagging for Resource Management
+- Resources such as subnets and EKS clusters are tagged with environment identifiers (e.g., production) to improve resource tracking and cost allocation.
+## To ensure the infrastructure is compliant with GDPR and PCI-DSS.
+- I set up TLS (Transport Layer Security) in the ingress.yaml.
+With TLS settings, the following security measures

+### Data Encryption:
+TLS encrypts the data transmitted between the client (such as a web browser) and the server (your application).
+This ensures that sensitive information, such as login credentials, personal data, or payment details, is protected from eavesdropping or interception by malicious actors.

+### Data Integrity:
+TLS ensures that the data sent over the network is not tampered with or altered during transmission.
+If any data modification is attempted, the connection will be flagged as insecure, and the transmission will be terminated.

+### Authentication:
+The TLS configuration uses a certificate (associated with secretName: regtech-app-tls) that proves the identity of the server to the client.
+This prevents "man-in-the-middle" attacks where an attacker might try to impersonate the server to steal data.
+Protection Against Man-in-the-Middle (MITM) Attacks:
+With TLS, clients can verify the authenticity of the server they are connecting to.
+This helps protect against MITM attacks where an attacker tries to intercept and possibly alter the communication between a client and a server.

+### Compliance with Security Standards:
+Many security standards and regulations, such as GDPR, HIPAA, and PCI-DSS, require encryption of data in transit.
+Enabling TLS in the Ingress helps meet these compliance requirements.

+### Improved User Trust:
+Websites and applications that use TLS (with HTTPS) are seen as more trustworthy by users.
+Modern browsers will flag sites without TLS as "Not Secure," potentially leading to a loss of user trust and traffic.

 # Monitoring (Deliverable 4)